You can use the Ring app to check your RSSI (Received Signal Strength Indicator) and optimize wifi signal strength.

 - Trace the path from your router to your Ring device.
 If there are any items made of metal (such as a TV) or aquarium directly between them, try moving them out of the way so the signal isn't blocked.

-- Unplug other electronics that may be interfering with your connection.
+- Unplug other electronics that may interfere with your connection.

 - Get a wifi extender.